-Sha Tin isn’t on your typical tourist itinerary; it’s one of those places you feel lucky to be invited to witness, a historic world within a mega city.
-Beside the Shing Mun River are the always present high rise apartment buildings however beneath them are villages founded more than 400 years ago.
+Tsang Tai Uk isn’t on your typical tourist itinerary; it’s one of those places you feel lucky to be invited to witness, a historic world within a mega city.
+Beside the Shing Mun River are the always present high rise apartment buildings however beneath them are villages founded more than 150 years ago.

 Tsang Tai Uk, also known as Shan Ha Wai Village, is a walled complex accessible through a small entrance you can only really find by peeking inside and hoping no one gets mad for you being there.
 It really feels like you’re intruding into a world that the surrounding area left behind but most people are happy to see you exploring and smile as you pass their homes.

-Jump on the MTR East Rail Line which starts at Hung Hom Station in Kowloon and hop off at Sha Tin Wai Station.
-Nearby Che Kung Temple station is also worth exploring with the Che Kung Temple offering loads of photo opportunities!
+Jump on the MTR East Rail Line which starts at Hung Hom Station in Kowloon and hop off at Sha Tin Wai Station or nearby Che Kung Temple station is also worth exploring with the Che Kung Temple offering loads of photo opportunities!
 From Che Kung Temple Station it’s a beautiful and peaceful walk through lush parkland where houses have mini fields and crops growing.

 Location #3 Tai O Fishing Village